eodeluga/BHP/README.md

 # Introduction
-**Bitmex Historical Price** (BHP) downloader downloads historical trade data and imports it into a influxDB database
+**Bitmex Historical Price** (BHP) downloader downloads historical trade data and imports it into a influxDB database and saves to local disk

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: